Installing Login by Auth0

 If the first part of the setup successfully completes, you'll see the "Configure your social connections" screen.
 Click Next to continue the setup process by migrating your administrator account.

 This step connects your WordPress user with an Auth0 user that authorizes you to log in.
-You can choose the same password as your admin account or different but make sure it conforms to the "Fair" password policy described here (the default for this plugin).
+You can choose the same password as your admin account or different but make sure it conforms to the password policy described here for the database Connection being used.

-To start the process over completely, delete any Applications or Database Connections that were created in the Auth0 Dashbaord.
-In WordPress, to go Auth0 > Settings > Basic, delete the Client ID field, and click Save.
-Finally, click Setup Wizard in the admin menu to start the process over again.
+To start the process over completely, delete any Applications or Database Connections that were created in the Auth0 Dashboard.
+In WordPress, to go Auth0 > Settings > Basic, delete the Domain, Client ID, and Client Secret fields, and click Save.
+Now, click Setup Wizard in the admin menu to start the process over again.

 If you're still not able to install, please post a thread in our Community with the error messages you're seeing in the Error Log and we'll be happy to help!